• Skip to primary navigation

 You can find many examples of firms and lawyers winning for their clients and victims of medical malpractice.
 Every case is different, and there are no guarantees, but these past cases give you an idea of what might be possible for your child.

-A baby born in Union County, just outside of Newark in 2011, showed signs of fetal distress while still in the womb.
+A baby born in Union County, just outside of Newark, in 2011 showed signs of fetal distress while still in the womb.
 The technicians delayed informing the mother’s obstetrician for several days.
 Ultimately, the baby suffered brain damage and now has cerebral palsy.
 The mother’s lawyers took the case to court, and a jury awarded her $11 million for the care of her disabled child.[1]

-Cerebral Palsy Care in Newark
+Cerebral Palsy Treatment in Newark

 Children’s Hospital of New Jersey

-Located at the Newark Beth Israel Medical Center, the Children’s Hospital of New Jersey offers some of the best pediatric care in the state.
-Specialists in neurology, physiatry, developmental pediatrics, orthopedics, physical therapy, speech-language therapy, and other areas work with parents and children to evaluate patients and create individualized treatment plans.[2]
+Specialists in neurology, developmental pediatrics, orthopedics, physical therapy, rehabilitation, speech-language therapy, and other areas work with parents and children to evaluate patients and create individualized treatment plans.[2]

 201 Lyons Avenue at Osborne Terrace